RajatJangra2653/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

     > &#128221; If you are not already familiar with the Visual Studio Code interface, review the [Get Started guide for Visual Studio Code][code.visualstudio.com/docs/getstarted]

-1. In **Visual Studio Code**, open the **Terminal** menu and then select **New Terminal** to open a new terminal instance.
+1. In **Visual Studio Code**, open the **View** menu and then select **Terminal** to open a new terminal instance.

 1. Install the [cosmicworks][nuget.org/packages/cosmicworks] command-line tool for global use on your machine.

     ```
-    dotnet tool install --global cosmicworks
+    dotnet tool install cosmicworks --global --version 1.*
     ```

-    > &#128161; This command may take a couple of minutes to complete.
+    > **Note:** This command may take a couple of minutes to complete.
 This command will output the warning message (*Tool 'cosmicworks' is already installed') if you have already installed the latest version of this tool in the past.

 1. Run cosmicworks to seed your Azure Cosmos DB account with the following command-line options: